What you need to know about coronavirus right now

 The spread in figures

 The number of people infected with the coronavirus topped 107,000 globally, according to a Reuters tally of government announcements.
-Mainland China, outside the epicenter of Hubei province, reported no new locally transmitted cases for the second straight day.
+Mainland China, outside the epicentre of Hubei province, reported no new locally transmitted cases for the second straight day.
 That said, this is the second-highest number of daily reported cases since the disease began, with almost 99% of new cases reported now outside of China.

 The death toll outside of China also shot up to 704 from 129 a week earlier.
 Almost 80 percent of those deaths are from Iran and Italy.
 In the past 24 hours Italy reported 133 deaths, roughly the same amount as China?s combined toll over the past 5 days.